Subfunctionalization: Duplication-Degeneration-Complementation

 In the Duplication- Degeneration- Complementation (DDC) model of subfunctionalization both gene copies are needed to perform the original ancestral function.
 In this model after a duplication event, both paralogs suffer deleterious mutations leading to functional degradation.
 This degradation is so severe that neither gene copy can perform the ancestral function or any subset of that function independently.
 In order to be functional, the paralogs must work together to perform the ancestral task.
 This teamwork among paralogs is possible because the subfunction lost in one gene copy is complemented in the other gene copy.
 This functional sharing would not be possible if both paralogs had lost identical subfunctions.

 The degeneration and complementation processes make the DDC model a selectively neutral mutation process.
 The mutations accumulated in both paralogs would have been deleterious if they had not been complemented by the other copy.
-On example of the DDC model is when functionally similar paralogs are expressed at such low levels that both copies are required to produce sufficient amounts of the original gene product.
+One example of the DDC model is when functionally similar paralogs are expressed at such low levels that both copies are required to produce sufficient amounts of the original gene product.